JeanettKM/React-assignment-3/README.md

 This is a school project for the JavaScript Frameworks CA (Course Assignment).
 The project involves building a page using the knowledge acquired from the JS frameworks course to demonstrate our skills.

-**IMPORTANT NOTE:** This project is visible to the public due to a requirement for my portfolio CA. I do NOT advise anyone outside of Noroff to copy this project as it is unfinished and may lack important files or requirements.

-### Current Status

-This project is under development and will be completed and available to view by 23.06.24.

 <br>

 ## Built With